lemon24/reader/docs/guide.rst

 you can either pass a *(feed URL, entry id)* tuple or an :class:`Entry` (or :class:`EntrySearchResult`) object.

-You can get this unique identifier in a uniform way by using the ``object_id`` property.
+You can get this unique identifier in a uniform way by using the :attr:`~Entry.resource_id` property.
 This is useful when you need to refer to a *reader* object in a generic way from outside Python (e.g. to make a link to the next :ref:`page <pagination>` of feeds/entries in a web application).